apiverve/randompun-API/README.md

   "status": "ok",
   "error": null,
   "data": {
-    "category": "Insults",
+    "category": "Miscellaneous",
-    "rating": 2,
+    "rating": 3,
-    "pun": "The overwhelming power of the sex drive was demonstrated by the fact that someone was willing to father you."
+    "pun": "If someone with multiple personalities threatens to kill himself, is it considered a hostage situation?"
   },
   "code": 200
 }